Are you suffering from a stiff neck? Do you wake up in the morning and start to slowly move your head from side to side to try to get some relief?

 Do you find it difficult to look over your shoulder while you’re driving the car?

 All of these joints/muscles and their relationships will affect how much movement you have at your neck.
 Neck stiffness is often accompanied by soreness/pain.
-The 4 main culprits for neck stiffness are:
+The 4 main causes of a stiff neck are:

 1. Pain – being in pain is a major reason for reduced movement in your neck; if a specific movement is painful, naturally you won’t let your neck go into this movement too much.
 However, when the pain subsides, often people keep these adopted movement patterns and continue to not move the way they did when they were in pain leading to long-term stiffness.

-3. Joint restriction – lack of movement, surgery, previous trauma & bony change scan all lead to joints becoming restricted.
+3. Joint restriction – lack of movement, surgery and previous trauma all lead to joints becoming restricted.

 4. A stiff mid-back – when your thoracic spine (mid-back) is stiff it will restrict the movement capacity of your neck; if you sit down most of the day the chances are you probably will have a stiff mid-back (unless you’re doing specific exercises to help loosen it out).

 Often, there aren’t just one of these issues causing your neck stiffness; sometimes it can even be all 4.
-The good news is that all of them can be improved!
+The good news is that physiotherapy treatment for neck pain is very effective for relieving a stiff neck!
 When people come to our clinic, we assess their history, these 4 areas, as well as some more specific physical tests to try to figure out what is causing their neck stiffness.

-We use various hands-on techniques to restore movement to the neck.
+We use various hands-on techniques to treat chronic neck pain and stiffness.
 You can see an example here.
-Hands-on treatment can be very important around the neck; however, making this new range of movement permanent is just as important through specific exercises.
+Hands-on treatment and physiotherapy for a stiff neck can be very important ; however, making this new range of movement permanent is just as important through specific neck exercises for a stiff neck.
 You can see some examples of these here & here.

 Another important thing to mention is that sometimes people have the sensation of having a stiff neck, yet, they have as much movement as always.
 This case can often be due to muscle hypertonicity/spasm which gives the sensation of tightness & soreness and the feeling that you need to stretch.
 The cause of this muscle spasm is often because these muscles can’t tolerate the load being put on them (i.e. they’re weak), so stretching rarely has a significant effect.
 Strengthening is the key to issues like this.
 Strengthening the shoulder muscles is just as important; you can find a low-level shoulder strengthening exercise here.